LvanWissen/liwc-translation/README.md

 The full paper can be found in the proceeding of eLex2017:

 Van Wissen, Leon and Peter Boot (2017).
-"An Electronic Trnaslation of the LIWC Dictionary into Dutch".
-In: Proceedings of eLex 2017 conference, Electronic lexicography in the 21st century, 19-21 September 2017, Leiden. [pdf](https://elex.link/elex2017/wp-content/uploads/2017/09/paper43.pdf)
+"An Electronic Translation of the LIWC Dictionary into Dutch".
+In: Proceedings of eLex 2017 conference, Electronic lexicography in the 21st century, 19-21 September 2017, Leiden. ([pdf](https://elex.link/elex2017/wp-content/uploads/2017/09/paper43.pdf))

 ## Contact
 We invite researchers in psychology, digital humanities and other fields to validate the